|Section Number||CRN||Meeting Time||Location|

 MyLab IT software provides a computer-based simulation environment for learning how to use Microsoft Office and to assess student knowledge of how to use Microsoft Office.
 It also provides support for automatically grading MyLab Bonus Projects assignments.
 MyLab IT simulations have a one-to-one mapping to Hands-On Exercises in the course textbooks.

-MyLab IT and the course textbooks must be purchased as part of a bundle.
-Unless you specifically want print copies of the textbooks, you should buy the Electronic Bundle.
+MyLab IT and the course textbooks must be purchased as part of a package.
+Unless you specifically want print copies of the textbooks, you should buy the Electronic Access Code.

 Direct Purchase from Publisher